-1 The Corporate Governance Code requires that the Chairman of the Board of Directors should be an Independent Director.
+- 1. The Corporate Governance Code requires that the Chairman of the Board of Directors should be an Independent Director.
 Mr. Ebrahim Mohamed Ali Zainal is a non-independent director as the Company has different business transactions with some of the entities in which he is a director.
 However, this does not dilute the highest standards of corporate governance that the company maintains as a) business transactions are entered into on arms' length basis by the relative management, b) Existence of efficient system of management of conflict of interest in Board decisions and c) in case of motions in which some directors are interested, the concerned directors refrain from the discussion as well as in voting to pass the motion as resolution.
 Highest standards of corporate governance and policies are followed for managing the conflict of interest without any type of lacunae in the implementation.
-Therefore, Mr. Ebrahim Mohamed Ali Zainal status of non-independence does not impair his ability to exercise judgment free from personal conflict of interest.
+Therefore, Mr. Ebrahim Mohamed Ali Zainal status of non-independence does not impair his ability to exercise judgment free from personal conflict of interest. - 2.
+The Corporate Governance Code provides that no director of the Company shall hold more than 5 directorships in public companies in Bahrain, with the provision that no conflict of interest may exist, and the Board should not propose the election/ re-election of any such director.
+Mr. Jehad Yousif Amin Director of the Company hold more than five directorships in Bahraini Public shareholding companies but his directorships in more than five Bahraini Public shareholding Companies does not dilute the sanctum sanctorum of the interests of the Company and does not affect the effectiveness and efficiency of the Board of Directors as Mr. Jehad Yousif Amin is an active member of the Board and provides required attention in discharge of his responsibilities as a director of the company and there exists no conflict of interest between his directorships in other Companies and his directorship in Trafco Group BSC.